1992 Victorian state election

-The 1992 Victoria state election was held on 3 October 1992 to elect the 52nd Parliament of Victoria, including all 88 members of the Legislative Assembly and 22 of the 44 members in the Legislative Council.
+The 1992 Victorian state election was held on 3 October 1992 to elect the 52nd Parliament of Victoria, including all 88 members of the Legislative Assembly and 22 of the 44 members in the Legislative Council.

 The Labor government of Premier Joan Kirner, who had replaced John Cain on 10 August 1990, was defeated in a landslide by the Liberal–National Coalition led by Jeff Kennett and Pat McNamara, who had campaigned on comprehensive economic and structural reform as well as changes to industrial relations.
 It was the largest majority that the Coalition had ever won in Victoria.

 Background

 At the 1988 state election, the Labor government had won a third term, gaining 46 of the 88 Legislative Assembly seats, but was sent reeling by a budget crisis.
 Despite this, polling indicated that the Liberal Opposition had been unable to gain any ground under Alan Brown, who had succeeded Jeff Kennett on 23 May 1989.
 Brown was, however, able to persuade the Nationals to agree to contest the next election as a Coalition, the first time the two main non-Labor parties in Victoria had fought an election together since 1950.
 The Liberals had actually won a majority of the two-party vote in 1988, but came up five seats short of achieving government.
 It was believed that they had lost seats due to a number of three-cornered contests in rural areas.

 Cain soon realised that Labor would be heavily defeated if he took the party into the next election.
 He resigned in 1990, and was succeeded by Deputy Premier and Education Minister Joan Kirner.
 While Kirner was able to win some respect, she was unable to change Labor's fortunes.
 Prospects for a fourth Labor term became even more remote when Kennett's supporters launched a party room coup that returned him to the leadership on 23 April 1991.

 Kirner waited as long as she could before calling the election.
 While she remained more personally popular than Kennett, commentators had almost universally written off Labor by this time.
 The Coalition had been well ahead in opinion polling for over two years, and it was obvious almost as soon as the writs were dropped that Kennett would be Victoria's next premier.